rdo-infra/ansible-role-rdo_dashboards/README.md

 several options can be used to enable https with letsencrypt and others.
 See the documentation of the httpd role for more information

+This role needs the new API currently only available in the 'duck_work_during_misc_vacation' branch.

 # Code and data refresh

 The data is updated every 15 minutes, using a cron job running as a non privileged